Paramus Park: Pre-construction and development

+After opening

 A stairway and a glass elevator surrounded by terraced gardens rounded out the access points to the second level food court until 1999 when it was demolished due to long lines, and replaced by two new elevators which were relocated.
 The food court has been very popular at the lunch hour with the area office workers.
 The garden-like design was prevalent throughout the rest of the mall.
 Trees lined the main promenade of the mall, along with park benches; all under large skylights.
 Two small courtyards were at the other leg intersections; one hosted a carousel and the other a lowered seating area with a bronze statue of a turkey, standing 10 ft in height.
 The turkey statue was inspired by the name of the town from which the mall gets its name.
 Paramus comes from the Lenni Lenape Native American word meaning "land of the wild turkey" or "place of fertile soil".
 The last carousel was installed during the 1990s.
-The carousel was installed by Peter and Tony Bowen of Bowen Accountants in 1976, when at the time the play area was considered dangerous and was the site of a number of child injuries.
-The carousel was removed in August 2013 so that the mall could use that space for other purposes.
+A carousel was installed in 1976 to replace a play area that was considered dangerous and was the site of a number of child injuries and was removed after 37 years in August 2013 so that the mall could use that space for other purposes.

 Paramus Park is mentioned in the lyrics of the 1977 Dean Friedman song "Ariel".
 The two characters in the song were "standing by the waterfall at Paramus Park".

 In 1986, Paramus Park was the site of an innovative McDonald's restaurant in its food court, which featured a décor with oak trim, pastel tiles and marble counters, in lieu of the traditional plastic interior in primary colors.
-The facility cost $650,000 to construct, 40% more than a typical McDonald's, and was designed to create more of the feel of an upscale restaurant.
+The facility cost $650,000 to construct, 40% more than a typical McDonald's and was designed to create more of the feel of an upscale restaurant.
 Closed in 2000, it was replaced by a walk-up.
-The McDonald's location closed in the 2010s and was replaced by a Burger King.
+The McDonald's location closed in the 2013 and was replaced by a Burger King.
 Restrooms are now located in its former location.
-A Claire's store was opened in 1988, and closed in 2006.
+A Claire's store was opened in 1988 and closed in 2006.

 Hanson's 1997 video "Tulsa, Tokyo & the Middle of Nowhere", features the band traveling to Paramus Park on May 7, 1997, performing in the food court in front of over 6,000 screaming fans; the performance had been promoted by radio station WHTZ, which had anticipated a crowd numbering in the hundreds, not the thousands who showed up.
 The performance was Hanson's first public appearance after the release of "MMMBop".

-In 2004, General Growth Properties acquired Rouse Co., which owned Paramus Park, as well as other malls in the state, including Willowbrook Mall in Wayne and Woodbridge Center in Woodbridge Township.
+In 2004, General Growth Properties acquired The Rouse Co., which owned Paramus Park, as well as other malls in the state, including Willowbrook in Wayne and Woodbridge Center in Woodbridge Township.